Geovation/geovation.github.io/_posts/2020-03-31-ethical-hacking-startups.md

 - Testing for vulnerabilities using several tools, including proprietary and open sources.
 This involves intercepting potential HTTP requests, comprehensive scans, modifying and tampering with the parameter values in URLs, and then analysing the web application’s response.

-- Last but not least, we must produce a report with all the vulnerabilities identified and, in some cases, suggest a countermeasure for each identified vulnerability.
+- Last but not least, ethical hackers must produce a report with all the vulnerabilities identified and, in some cases, suggest a countermeasure for each identified vulnerability.

-# Case Studies
+# Geovation Members' Case Studies

-Start-ups are at different stages of development.
+Start-ups come in different shapes and sizes and are at different stages of development.
 At Geovation, we emphasize the risks of not being cyber aware, and start-ups can now receive a range of Cyber Security advice and support in issues related but not limited to the following:

 1. How to implement a basic cyber hygiene leading up to the Cyber Essentials Certification – It shows the commitment to security.
-For e.g. one start-up is currently enjoying the benefits of this exercise.
+For e.g. one start-up is currently enjoying the benefits of this certification.

-2. Weak authentication mechanisms (weak passwords, account lockout) and inherent limitations of one-factor authentication mechanisms, which allow attacker to gain unauthorized access – It addresses the default security usually implemented by developers.
+2. Weak authentication mechanisms (weak passwords, account lockout) and inherent limitations of one-factor authentication mechanisms, which allow attacker to gain unauthorized access.
+In this case, one start-up carried out tests beyond the default security usually implemented by developers.

-3. Web application security assessment – It helps to protect against unskilled internet-based attackers using tools which are freely available on the internet.
-It also adds value to the start-up web solution and can be the difference to get a foot in an investor’s door to obtain investment.
+3. Web application security assessment – It helps to protect against basic internet-based attacks from malicious attackers using tools which are freely available on both the surface and dark web.
+This assessment also adds value to the start-up web solution and can be the difference to get a foot in an investor’s door to obtain investment.
+At this moment, Geovation members can enjoy this support.

 # Conclusion